-WorkSafe Tasmania Department of Justice This guide is not legal advice.
-You should read it along with the Work Health and Safety Act 2012, the Work Health and Safety Regulations 2022, and any other laws or Codes of Practice that apply.
+This guide is not legal advice.
+You should read it along with the Work Health and Safety Act 2012, the Work Health and Safety Regulations 2022, Mines Work Health, and Safety (Supplementary Requirements) Act 2012, Mines Work Health, and Safety (Supplementary Requirements) Regulations 2022, and any other laws that apply.
 You can find these documents on the WorkSafe Tasmania website: www.worksafe.tas.gov.au